 Starting in 2015, she taught two of the weekly children classes at the Cugnaux Dojo, under Gaston NICOLESSI’s supervision.
 She also assisted during the adult classes.

-At La Roseraie, since the fall 2018, she is responsible for the children’s 16h30 Wednesday section and mentors Gaston BEY (1st dan) in the 10H Saturday class.
+At La Roseraie, since the fall 2018, she is responsible for the children’s Aikido section and personally teaches their main class on Wednesday at 5pm.